 Out of Town

-If you’re in the mood for a sweet, all-inclusive country getaway?
-Ste.
-Anne’s Spa has long been a favourite of Toronto-area spa goers in need of a break.
-Hitting the treatment tables in May?
-Try out the May Blossom Escape, a rosewater foot soak and massage using rose oil distilled from the spa’s very own gardens.
+If you’re in the mood for a sweet, all-inclusive country getaway, check out the pretty Ste.
+Anne’s Spa.
 Redeeming your gift card (hint hint) over the summer?
-Lounge by the pretty pool and enjoy your treatment in a garden gazebo.
+Lounge by the pool and enjoy your treatment in a garden gazebo.
 Feel like horsing around instead?
 Ste.
 Anne’s unique farm program provides a host of equine activities, from riding and grooming lessons to cleaning out the stalls and feeding the horses.
-Be sure to check out their new hydrotherapy facility, complete with large outdoor hot tubs and cedar saunas.
+Be sure to check out their hydrotherapy facility, complete with large outdoor hot tubs and cedar saunas.

 More info: steannes.com